Cara O. Frank

 From the Nei Jing*- The Inner Canon:

-“During the Winter months all things in nature wither, hide, return home, and enter a resting period, just as lakes and rives freeze and snow falls.
-This is a time when yin dominates yang.
+“During the winter months all things in nature wither, hide, return home, and enter a resting period, just as lakes and rivers freeze and snow falls.
+This season is a time when yin dominates yang.
 Therefore one should refrain from overusing the yang energy.
-Retire early and get up with the sunrise, which is later in Winter.
-Desires and mental activity should be kept quiet and subdued, as if keeping a happy secret.
+Retire early and get up with the sunrise, which is later in winter.
+Desires and mental activity should be kept quiet and subdued as if keeping a happy secret.
 Stay warm, avoid the cold, and keep the skin covered.
 Avoid sweating.
 The theory of the Winter season is one of conservation and storage.
-Without such practice the result will be injury to the Kidney energy.
+Without such practice, the result will be injury to the Kidney energy.
 This will cause weakness, shrinking of muscles, and coldness; then the body loses its ability to open and move about in the Spring.”

 During the winter, it is important to conserve our energy.
-Our bodies are instinctively expressing the fundamental principles of winter: rest, reflection, conservation and storage.
-The “downtime” that winter provides gives us an opportunity to slow down, check in and take account as to how our lifestyle supports or detracts from our health, and to recharge ourselves.
+Our bodies are instinctively expressing the fundamental principles of winter: rest, reflection, conservation, and storage.
+The “downtime” that winter provides allows us to slow down, check-in and take account as to how our lifestyle supports or detracts from our health, and to recharge ourselves.

 • “C” it.
 Load up on Vitamin C and other multivitamins.
 These can help support your health.

 • Drink water.
 Heated homes are dehydrating!
-Every cell of your body requires this liquid gold to keep it lubricated and running smoothly.
+Every cell of your body requires this liquid gold to keep it lubricated to run smoothly.

-• Come in for acupuncture Acupuncture and herbs work extremely well when you have a cold, and also as a tune up to stimulate the healing capacity of your body.
+• Come in for acupuncture Acupuncture and herbs work exceptionally well when you have a cold, and also as a tune-up to stimulate the healing capacity of your body.
 If you begin to get the sniffles, body chills, or feel under the weather, give me a call.
-Call us, we may be able to help!
+Call us; we may be able to help!

 About Cara Frank, L.OM.

-Cara Frank, L.OM. was raised by in a health food store in Brooklyn NY.
-When she was 8 she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
-For over 30 years she has had the same crazy passion for Chinese medicine.
+Cara Frank, L.OM. was raised in a health food store in Brooklyn, NY.
+When she was 8, she cartwheeled 5 miles from Greenwich Village through Soho and Chinatown and across the Brooklyn Bridge.
+For over 37 years, she has had the same crazy passion for Chinese medicine.
 At 17 she had her first acupuncture treatment.
 At 20 she enrolled in acupuncture school.
 1n 1998 she went to China to study where she fell deeply in love with herbs and has never recovered.